Learning An Active Inference Model of Driver Perception and Control: Application to Vehicle Car-Following: Application: Learning a Model of Perception and Control in Car Following Behavior

 Figure \ref{fig:online_mae} shows the IQM of each model's ADEs from data set trajectories in the online evaluations using the same format as the offline evaluation results.
-In the same-lane testing condition, all models had an ADE-IQM values between 1.8 m and 2.8 m, which is less than the length of a standard sedan ($\approx$ 4.8 m; \cite{sedan}).
-Among all models, BC-MLP achieved the lowest ADE values for both the same-lane and new-lane conditions, followed by the AIDA, IDM, and BC-RNN.
-Furthermore, both the AIDA and BC models achieved lower ADE-IQM in the new lane settings compared to the same-lane setting, however the IDM achieved higher ADE-IQM in the new-lane setting.
-The Welch's t-test results in Table \ref{tab:online_eval} show that AIDA's online test performances are significantly different from all baseline models in both the same-lane and new-lane settings (P $\leq$ 0.01).
-These findings confirm that the AIDA and BC models generalized better to the new-lane setting than the IDM and suggest that the AIDA's average online trajectory-matching ability is significantly better than IDM and BC-RNN, although BC-MLP is significantly better than the AIDA.
+In the dense-lane testing condition, all models had ADE-IQM values between 1.8 m and 2.8 m, which is less than the length of a standard sedan ($\approx$ 4.8 m; \cite{sedan}).
+Among all models, BC-MLP achieved the lowest ADE values for both the dense-lane and sparse-lane conditions, followed by the AIDA, IDM, and BC-RNN.
+Furthermore, both the AIDA and BC models achieved lower ADE-IQM in the sparse lane settings compared to the dense-lane setting, however the IDM achieved higher ADE-IQM in the sparse-lane setting.
+The Welch's t-test results in Table \ref{tab:online_eval} show that AIDA's online test performances are significantly different from all baseline models in both the dense-lane and sparse-lane settings (P $\leq$ 0.01).
+These findings confirm that the AIDA and BC models generalized better to the sparse-lane setting than the IDM and suggest that the AIDA's average online trajectory-matching ability is {\em on average} better than IDM and BC-RNN, although BC-MLP is better than the AIDA.
+However, it should be noted that the tail-end behavior of AIDA and BC-RNN can be worse when evaluated under average ADE (i.e., without IQM; see Figure \ref{fig:online_ade_iqm_comparison} in Appendix \ref{sec:iqm_comparison}) where the worst AIDA seed performed approximately equal to the worst BC-RNN seed, both of which would increase online ADE by 1 m.

+To understand how trajectory deviations were generated, Figure \ref{fig:online_pred} shows the ADE of the best seed of each model averaged over all testing episodes for each time step in the dense-lane (left) and sparse-lane (right) scenarios.
+We truncated the plots at 10 s and 4 s because there are very few trajectories longer than those horizons making the curves highly oscillatory.
+The amount of deviations generated by different models are consistent with the prior study \cite{bhattacharyya2020modeling}.
+The ranking of model performance is also consistent with the aggregated measures in Figure \ref{fig:online_mae}.
+In the dense-lane settings (Figure \ref{fig:online_pred} left), model performance started to differentiate around 4 s but the differences were not substantial (i.e., up to 2 m).
+In contrast, in the sparse-lane setting, IDM generated substantially larger deviations from the beginning and BC-MLP and AIDA had nearly matching ADE at all time steps.